-Amazon Vendor vs Seller Central: What’s the difference?
+Amazon Seller Central vs. Vendor Central: What’s the difference?

 Amazon gives you two options to sell, you can sell as a First Party Vendor or a Third Party Seller.